AWL

 JUNIOR DEVELOPMENT ENGINEER

-"It's cool when colleagues see the
+“It’s great when colleagues see the added value of my software.”